How to Make Classical Conversations Faces of History Manageable

 If five paragraphs feel overwhelming, choose 1 or 2 topics instead of 3.
 If your child needs more time, start earlier.
 You have to remember that you are the teacher, and you get to simplify where needed.

-During our FOH prep, I chose to skip the Week 18 creative writing paper because I was not about to stack an additional 5-paragraph writing assignment on top of such a large FOH project.
-That decision gave us more room to breathe.
-I did the same thing this year too.
+Last year during our FOH prep, I chose to skip the Week 18 creative writing paper because I was not about to stack an additional 5-paragraph writing assignment on top of such a large FOH project.
+That decision gave us more room to breathe, and I did the same thing this year too.
+So that's one example of how you can adjust and pivot to make this project manageable for your home.

 The Five-Week Plan That Made It Manageable